-Use forwarders to get your data
+Use forwarders to get your data into the indexer cluster

 Cluster peer nodes can get their data directly from any of the same sources as a non-clustered indexer.
-However, if data fidelity matters to you, you will use load-balancing forwarders to initially consume the data before forwarding it to the peer nodes, rather than ingesting the data directly into the nodes.
+However, if data fidelity matters to you, you will use forwarders to initially consume the data before forwarding it to the peer nodes, rather than ingesting the data directly into the nodes.
 The node that receives the data from the forwarder is called the receiver or the receiving node.

 - To ensure that all incoming data gets indexed.
 By activating the forwarder's optional indexer acknowledgment feature, you can ensure that all incoming data gets indexed and stored on the cluster.
 It works like this: When a peer receives a block of data from a forwarder, it sends the forwarder an acknowledgment after it successfully indexes the data.
 If the forwarder does not receive an acknowledgment from the peer, it resends the data.
 The forwarder continues to resend the data until it gets the acknowledgment.
-Indexer acknowledgement is the only way to ensure end-to-end data fidelity.
+Indexer acknowledgment is the only way to ensure end-to-end data fidelity.
 See "How indexer acknowledgment works" later in this topic.

 - To handle potential node failure.
 With forwarder load balancing, if one receiving node in the load-balanced group goes down, the forwarder continues to send its data to the remaining peers in the group.
 Without load balancing, the forwarder has no way to continue sending data if its receiving node goes down.
 See "How load balancing works" later in this topic.